USS New Jersey (BB-62)

-A model of New Jersey can be found in the America's Wars in Vietnam section at the National Museum of the U.S. Navy (Cold War Gallery).
+A model of New Jersey was on display in the America's Wars in Vietnam section at the National Museum of the U.S. Navy (Cold War Gallery), Bldg.
+70, until 2022.

 Image: 330-CFD-DF-SD-03-05181: USS New Jersey (BB-62), 2001.
 Official U.S. Navy Photograph, now in the collections of the National Archives.